WTGS: Sinclair Broadcast Group ownership (2014present)

 On March 21, 2014, LIN Media entered into an agreement to merge with Media General in a $1.6 billion deal.
 Because Media General already owned NBC affiliate WSAV-TV (channel 3), the companies were required to sell either WSAV or WJCL to another station owner in order to comply with FCC ownership rules as well as planned changes to those rules regarding same-market television stations which would prohibit sharing agreements.

 On August 20, Media General announced that it would keep WSAV and sell WJCL to Hearst Television.
 It also would swap WTGS and television stations in Providence, Rhode Island, and Green Bay, Wisconsin, in exchange for properties that Sinclair owned or was acquiring in Colorado Springs, Colorado; Harrisburg, Pennsylvania; and Tampa.
 Sinclair also acquired the right to purchase other WTGS assets from WTGS Television LLC.
 The sale was completed on December 19.

 Newscasts

 Through a news share agreement established in 1996, WJCL produced a nightly prime time newscast on WTGS for the station from 1996 to 2016.
 On June 1, 2016, WJCL ceased producing the newscast for WTGS, and Sinclair took production in-house.
-The news program is produced and presented from WPDE-TV in Myrtle Beach, using a local staff of seven.
+The news program was produced and presented from WPDE-TV in Myrtle Beach, using a local staff of seven.
+Sinclair ended production of WTGS's local newscasts on May 31, 2024, replacing them with Sinclair's syndicated The National Desk.

 Technical information

 Subchannels

-The station's digital signal is multiplexed: